Table of contents

 This is an item that comes into play when you’re sharing a space for sure.
 If you both have home offices in separate rooms of the house, you’re in luck, as long as you’re dressed and showered, and ready for video with the coworkers or a client.

 What we suggest: Give a holler to your partner when taking a video call, especially.
 We do this to avoid either of us walking through the background of a video call.
+If your partner is making a lot of noise in the background, learn how to block out the background noise on your calls!

 Be mindful of sounds, and provide constructive feedback.